jloan/pierce-hacker-submissions/revised-lessons/Joe_Drovdahl_Revised_Resume_Tutorial.md

 3. General Advice:
 >a.
 Content:
--When choosing what content to place into your résumé, the goal should be to demonstrate your best abilities, strengths, and experience to stand apart from the other candidates.
+- When choosing what content to place into your résumé, the goal should be to demonstrate your best abilities, strengths, and experience to stand apart from the other candidates.
--The general content headers for most résumés would include *Possessed Skills*, *Education*, *Prior Work Experience*, and *Certifications* in no particular order.
+- The general content headers for most résumés would include *Possessed Skills*, *Education*, *Prior Work Experience*, and *Certifications* in no particular order.
--The order for this content can be adjusted depending on its relevance to the specific job or school being applied for.
+- The order for this content can be adjusted depending on its relevance to the specific job or school being applied for.
 >b.
 Renewals:
--Few candidates are willing to update or edit their résumé when applying for new jobs on a regular basis.
+- Few candidates are willing to update or edit their résumé when applying for new jobs on a regular basis.
 This is often noted by recruiters who can perceive whether a résumé was written for them or for recruiters in general.
--It is advised that your résumé be renewed for every job that you apply for in order to maintain relevance to the recruiters who are reading the résumé.
+- It is advised that your résumé be renewed for every job that you apply for in order to maintain relevance to the recruiters who are reading the résumé.
 This is another great way to help your résumé stand out from the others in the pile.

+## Final Thoughts

 I hope that this tutorial has helped to demonstrate the general guidelines to writing a simple and effective résumé!
 If you have any more questions about how to write résumés for specific positions or industries, I would recommend that you research the Society of Human Resource Managers' (SHRM) official website or research the specific industry itself while keeping these basic principles in mind.